yusasarisoy/Spreat/README.md

 </br>

-#### 🦠 Spreat is an iOS app that allows you to view the latest COVID-19 statistics for both the world and all countries using the chart or map.
+<h4>🦠 Spreat is an iOS app that allows you to view the latest COVID-19 statistics for both the world and all countries using the chart or map.
 You can access the statistics details of a country you want with one click.
-It was developed using **SwiftUI**.
+It was developed using **SwiftUI**.</h4>

 </br>
 </br>

 # <b>How to Run</b>

-#### Open your terminal and enter the following lines:
+### Open your terminal and enter the following lines:

 </br>